-It offers more competitive charges for those with larger portfolios, but the bigger your pot, the more likely you will be better off with a fixed-fee broker such as Interactive Investor, Halifax Share Dealing or The Share Centre.
+It offers more competitive charges for those with larger portfolios, but the bigger your pot, the more likely you will be better off with a fixed-fee broker such as Interactive Investor or Halifax Share Dealing.

 What accounts and services does Fidelity offer?

 The information below gives an at-glance view of the key things that the accounts and services Fidelity Personal Investing offers.

 Elements marked with a ✓ are offered by Fidelity Personal Investing and those marked with a ✘ are not.

 Advisory services allow you to access professional investment advice.

 A general investment account that can hold different types of investments but doesn’t give tax-free benefits like pensions and Isas.

 ✓ Income drawdown

 Income drawdown allows you to take money out of your pension to live on in retirement.

 ✓ Junior Isa